 Are you a descendant of a Mayflower passenger?
 The Canadian Society of Mayflower Descendants wants to hear from you.
-Membership in our Society is open to anyone over the age of 18 who can document their bloodline descent from a passenger aboard the ship Mayflower, which arrived in New England in 1620.
+Membership in our Society is open to anyone over the age of 18 who can document their direct bloodline descent from a passenger aboard the Mayflower, which reached Cape Cod in 1620.
 The Mayflower passengers were:

 On November 11, 1620 (O.S.), soon after reaching what is now Provincetown Harbour, most adult male Mayflower passengers wrote and signed the Mayflower Compact, the first governing document of Plymouth Colony and indeed, in the New World.
 A modern version appears below the following:

 IN THE name of God, Amen.
 We whose names are underwritten, the loyal subjects of our dread sovereign Lord, King James, by the grace of God, of Great Britain, France and Ireland, King, defender of the faith, etc.,